Story

 In a classroom, a large group of parents with their children circle around a teacher who is showing the group correct mobility practices.
 Some mothers have their phones out to film the lesson.

-In Indonesia, children with disabilities make up the invisible majority in institutional care settings.
-Those with multiple disabilities are up to three times more likely to be placed in institutions.
-A lack of community support services for children and families is one critical, contributing factor.
-In institutional or residential care settings, basic needs may be met but quality education is almost always lacking.
+In Indonesia, children with disabilities make up the invisible majority in institutions.
+Those with multiple disabilities are up to three times more likely to be placed in institutions, and grow up away from their families.

-Global research has shown that children develop best with strong and supportive relationships in a safe and nurturing family-like environment.
-That‘s why its Perkins‘ goal to develop community-based solutions that support keeping families together.
+Global research has shown that children develop best with supportive relationships in a safe, nurturing environment.
+That‘s why it’s Perkins‘ goal to develop community-based solutions that can help keep families together.
+In our experience, supporting families means supporting children.

 Meet Adiel and Rahel